transcriptionpro/wuc-new/_posts/2014-11-12-bitcoin-documentary-review.md

 </p><p>

-So, I mean, I guess in a way everybody's combined efforts are what helps sell bitcoin, what helps get bitcoin, you know, people educate people about bitcoin, what helps you know informing people about bitcoin, and show them what it really is.
+So, I mean, I guess in a way everybody's combined efforts are what helps <a href="/how-to-sell-bitcoins/">sell bitcoin</a>, what helps get bitcoin, you know, people educate people about bitcoin, what helps you know informing people about bitcoin, and show them what it really is.
 So, you know, even with our film we're doing our part.

 </p><p>